Golden Driller

 The Golden Driller is a 76 ft, 43500 lb statue in Tulsa, Oklahoma, depicting an oil worker.
 The structure is a steel frame covered with concrete and plaster.
-It is the sixth-tallest statue in the United States and has been located in front of the Tulsa Expo Center since 1966.
+It is the seventh-tallest statue in the United States and has been located in front of the Tulsa Expo Center since 1966.

 Overview

 A version of the Golden Driller was originally built in 1952 by the Mid-Continent Supply Company of Fort Worth as a temporary feature of the International Petroleum Exposition.
 Six years later, one was erected again for the 1959 show.
 Due to the positive attention it attracted, the company donated the statue to the Tulsa County Fairgrounds Trust Authority which had it anatomically redesigned and permanently installed in front of the Tulsa Expo Center for the 1966 International Petroleum Exposition.
 The statue's right hand rests on an oil derrick which had been moved from a depleted oil field in Seminole, Oklahoma.

 An inscription at the base of the statue reads: "The Golden Driller, a symbol of the International Petroleum Exposition.
 Dedicated to the men of the petroleum industry who by their vision and daring have created from God's abundance a better life for mankind."

 In 1979, the Oklahoma Legislature adopted the Golden Driller as the state monument.

 As part of an online promotional contest sponsored by Kimberly-Clark in October 2006, the Golden Driller was named the grand prize as a top ten "quirkiest destination" in the United States, winning its nominator a $90,000 international vacation for two.

 His stats are said to include: Belt size - 48 ft in circumference, Shoe size- 393DDD, and Hat size - 112 hard hat.
 His belt originally read "MID-CONTINENT", but was changed in 1979 to the current buckle that says "TULSA".